4erdenko/FunPayVertex-mod/README.md

 These secrets will be used in the Github Actions CI/CD pipeline to automate the process of testing, building, and deploying your bot.

 ## Custom Changes
+Code refactoring a little bit, closely to PEP8.
 This fork includes a special feature in the `handlers.py` file.
 Specifically, within the `deliver_goods` function (line 682), the `else` block includes the following code:

 ```python